gbs4ever/gbs4ever.github.io/_posts/2019-08-22-fetch_from_a_server.markdown

 <a href="https://imgur.com/8UG2UDz"><img src="https://i.imgur.com/8UG2UDzl.png" title="source: imgur.com" /></a>

-## Top  reasons why you would fetch on the backend
+## Top  reasons why you would want to fetch on the backend
 1. If this will be mobile app we want  the user experience to be great and with load times every second counts so there might be a lag .
 2. If you target a population that works in areas that have weak cell or internet signal , there device will be much slower at getting that data from the external api .
 3. You may  want the data to be saved on the backend and it is easier to pass just the search query to the back -end .